CrunchyData/pgbouncer_fdw/README.md

 GRANT SELECT ON pgbouncer_users TO ccp_monitoring;

 ```
+Please remember that if you are monitoring multiple pgBouncers, you may need to do these grants for additional FDW servers.

 For added security, execution on the pgBouncer command functions has been revoked from public by default.
 You will need to explicitly grant execute privileges on the command functions to your pgBouncer admin role if they are being used.
 ```
 GRANT USAGE ON FOREIGN SERVER pgbouncer TO pgb_admin;